JWT Authorization Grant (RFC 7523 2.1)

 In the flow, a JWT (RFC 7519) is used as an authorization grant, which indicates that its holder has been authorized to get an access token.
 The JWT as an authorization grant is the same concept as an authorization code in the authorization code flow (RFC 6749 Section 4.1).

-An access token requester can obtain an access token by presenting a JWT at the token endpoint (RFC 6749 Section 3.2).
-The diagram below illustrates the flow.
+To obtain an access token, the requester presents a JWT at the token endpoint (RFC 6749 Section 3.2).
+The following diagram illustrates this flow:

 Specification